Sangrur: The Jind State Memorial Museum

 The Durbar Hall, built in or around 1865, in the Banasar Bagh complex is now converted into a museum by the Department of Culture, Punjab Government, which houses a collection of items used by the Jind State Royals.
 Also it has a collection of arms and armoury displayed.

 Shahi Samadhan

 The 'Shahi Samadhan' or the tombs of the erstwhile Jind state's rulers.
-Of the 16 samadhis, 14 were constructed over 125 years ago with bricks and lime-surkhi (brick powder), while two were built around 60–65 years ago with marble, etc. Some of these samadhis are of Maharaja Ranjit Singh's maternal grandfather Maharaja Gajpat Singh and maternal uncle Maharaja Bhag Singh, Maharaja Fateh Singh, Maharaja Sangat Singh, Maharaja Sarup Singh, Maharaja Ranbir Singh and Maharaja Rajbir Singh.
+Of the 16 samadhis, 14 were constructed over 125 years ago with bricks and lime-surkhi (brick powder), while two were built around 60–65 years ago with marble and other materials.
+Some of these samadhis are of Maharaja Ranjit Singh's maternal grandfather Maharaja Gajpat Singh and maternal uncle Maharaja Bhag Singh, Maharaja Fateh Singh, Maharaja Sangat Singh, Maharaja Sarup Singh, Maharaja Ranbir Singh and Maharaja Rajbir Singh.
 All these samadhis are situated in a complex outside the Nabha Gate.

 The Clock Tower

 The heritage Clock Tower, constructed in 1885, is located near the Judicial Courts complex.
 The grand clock tower was commissioned by Maharaja Raghubir Singh from the Canal Foundry Roorkee.